The ongoing redevelopment of Sydney’s inner city and city fringe is driving a dining renaissance, with new venues opening all the time.

 Standout dishes include the kingfish sashimi with lime, chilli, coconut and Thai basil, pad seuw with braised wagyu beef (the rice noodles are served rolled up in tight bundles instead of the usual long strips), egg noodles stir-fried with prawn and bug tails, and a juicy, fiery-hot Isaan-style BBQ chicken.

 The team behind celebrated seafood restaurant Cirrus have some serious cred when it comes to Sydney dining.
-With an impressive line-up of hatted restaurants already in their portfolio, Cirrus recently picked up two chef hats in the 2018 Good Food Guide.
+With an impressive line-up of hatted restaurants already in their portfolio, Cirrus picked up two chef hats in the 2018 and 2019 Good Food Guides.
 It was one of the first eateries to open in the prime harbourfront precinct of Barangaroo (taking over the site vacated by the famous noma Sydney pop-up in late 2016).

 The focus is on fresh, sustainably caught and immaculately presented seafood.
 Options include NSW rock oysters, caviar, crustaceans, and a pedigreed fish list of Cone Bay barramundi, Ora King salmon, and Hiramasa kingfish.